-36. In theory a carbon tax, as any other environmental tax, should be set at the marginal social cost of the damage generated (in this case, the social cost of carbon).
-In the case of climate change, the marginal social cost is global and the reduction costs local; as a result, the optimum tax set at the global level may be considerably higher than what a specific jurisdiction can effectively sustain economically.
-Therefore, governments will have other considerations to determine the tax rate, such as emissions objectives or commitments (e.g. the NDCs), competitiveness, the distributive impact, coherence with other policy instruments and, above all, political viability.
+35. In theory a carbon tax, as any other environmental tax, should be set at the marginal social cost of the damage generated (in this case, the social cost of carbon).
+In the case of climate change, the marginal social cost is global, but the reduction costs are borne at the local level.
+As a result, a tax set to the optimum global level may be considerably higher than what a specific jurisdiction can effectively sustain economically.
+Therefore, governments will have to consider other factors to determine the tax rate, such as emissions objectives or commitments (e.g. the NDCs), competitiveness, the distributive impact, coherence with other policy instruments and, above all, political viability.
 Therefore, in practice, carbon taxes are not set in terms of the socially optimum level but the specific objectives of the jurisdictions that implement them.
 As a result, taxes vary considerably across jurisdictions (see chapter 3 for a discussion and for examples).

-2.2.2.
-Carbon pricing and cost efficiency
+2.3.2.
+Carbon taxes, ETS and cost effectiveness